Beyond Unicorns: Why the Future of Tech in Emerging Markets May Lie in Startups + SMEs

 Call to Reflection

 If the West builds unicorns, what should we build in emerging markets?
+What if instead of chasing speed, we prioritized scale + sustainability—together, through a hybrid startup SME model?

-Click here to visit LinkedIn Post
+Click here to view LinkedIn post

 Leave a Reply